 Radio Frequency facilities in the right-of-way

-The Office for Community Technology (OCT) administers and reviews requests for wireless carrier macro sites located within the public right-of-way (ROW), e.g., attachments on utility poles located near the road or sidewalk.
+The Office for Community Technology (OCT) administers and reviews requests for wireless carrier macro sites located within the public right-of-way (ROW).
+For example, attachments on utility poles located near the road or sidewalk.
 ROW permits are administrative permits in public streets.
 ROW siting and administrative permits are not governed by the zoning code.

 FCC shot clocks, early assistance, tolling and other options

 Get information about FCC Shot Clocks.
-Learn more about how federal shot clocks affect your project and the application process.
+Learn more about how Federal Communications Commission (FCC) shot clocks affect your project and the application process.

 Personal wireless service facility permit applications

 Apply online for a personal wireless service facilities permit.
 Get all application forms and find how to complete an application.

 Learn more about radio frequency transmission facilities permits, land use reviews and zoning code.
 Find out about the personal wireless service facility review process.